 With 304 pages containing over 300 photos, maps, drawings, colorful graphics, and a complete illustrated roster, The Street Railways of Grand Rapids conveys to the reader the flavor of what it was like to live in Grand Rapids and ride upon both its streetcars and interurbans over 80 years ago.

-Central Electric Railfan's Association, hardcover, 304 pages, 8.5 x 11 x .5 in., Black and White photographs, color illustrations, car roster.
+Central Electric Railfan's Association, hardcover, 304 pages, standard portrait book 8 x 10 in., B&W photographs, color illustrations, car roster.